Bareera21/Sentiment-analysis-tool/README.md

    This model is a distilled version of the BERT base model.

-- The run and evaluation was visulaized using wandb.ai
+- The run and evaluation was visualized using wandb.ai

    ![image](https://github.com/user-attachments/assets/d7950fa2-bc79-41dc-86f4-bd12f7248445)